Lramseyer/vaporview/README.md

 - Smooth panning and zooming using touchpad gestures or a scroll wheel
 - Add, remove, rearrange, and grouping of signals in the viewer
 - Place and move markers
-- Search for values witin a waveform dump
+- Search for values within a waveform dump
 - Terminal Links for timestamps and instance paths
 - Remote waveform viewing via VScode SSH and surfer surver
 - IDE integration with other language extensions

 Vaporview Also supports FSDB files where external libraries are present (see [build FSDB addon](https://github.com/Lramseyer/vaporview/blob/main/GETTING_STARTED.md#optional-build-fsdb-addon)).
 For use of other waveform dump formats such as LXT, VZT, GTKwave offers conversion tools.
-Proprietery formats such as WLF and VPD can also be converted, but require you to compile GTKwave.
+Proprietary formats such as WLF and VPD can also be converted, but require you to compile GTKwave.
 See the [GTKwave Manual](https://gtkwave.sourceforge.net/gtkwave.pdf) for details - page 16, and 69 for an overview.

 # VScode IDE Integration

 ## Terminal Links

 VaporView associates timestamps and netlist paths as links in the terminal.
 These links are activated by **Ctrl + Clicking** on the link.
-Timespamp links will place the marker at the designated timestamp and move the viewer to that marker (if necessary) whereas netlist path links will add the designated signal into the viewer.
+Timestamp links will place the marker at the designated timestamp and move the viewer to that marker (if necessary) whereas netlist path links will add the designated signal into the viewer.
 The following formats are recognized by VaporView:

 - UVM timestamp - ie: `@ 50000`
 - Timestamp with Units - ie: `50,000 ns` (comma is optional)